AminaB/devops/terraform/terraform_beginner.md

-AWS S3 : simple storage service in aws platform data in s3 storage in the form of S3 bucket (container or directory) in the bucket every thing is object when we create a bucket, aws also create automacally a dsn for it bucket name : must be unique (no upper case or _ )
+AWS S3 : simple storage service in aws platform data in s3 storage in the form of S3 bucket (container or directory) in the bucket every thing is object when we create a bucket, aws also create automatically a dsn for it bucket name : must be unique (no upper case or _ )

 bucket with terraform

 -create a bucket
-ressource "aws_s3_bucket" "finance"{
+resource "aws_s3_bucket" "finance"{
 	bucket ="finance-2100000"
 	tags={
 	Description=""
 	}
 }
 -create a object in bucket
-ressource "aws_s3_bucket_object" "finance-2020"{
+resource "aws_s3_bucket_object" "finance-2020"{
 	source ="/root/finance/fincance-2020.doc"
 	key="finance-2020.doc"
 	bucket="aws_S3_bucket.finance.id"
 }
--who can acess in this bucket (policy)
+-who can access in this bucket (policy)
 	create iam group aws_iam_group with name finance-data, s3 bucket policy like iam policy with : policy=<<EOF